 BF: It’s a national treasure back in Australia.
 It makes us feel at home.

-HW: So we saw on your Twitter that you were outside the Eiffel Tower being all touristy… Is there any other touristy things that you want do that you’ve not got around to yet?
+So we saw on your Twitter that you were outside the Eiffel Tower being all touristy… Are there any other touristy things that you want to do that you’ve not got around to yet?